CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Build-and-Implementation/BB_VELOCITAS.md

-# Offboard Config Tool for TSN
+# VELOCITAS
 ## BB Tags(s)
 <!-- Tag(s) define in which area(s) (cloud, in-vehicle) the BB is executed, and what type of BB it is (tool, process, microservice) -->
 BB-EST

 ## Functional Clusters
 <!-- In which Functional Cluster the BB be located; if none of the existing fit new required -->
-Configuration-and-Calibration
+Build and Implementation

 ## Layer
 <!-- AppLayer, MWLayer, OSLayer, HWLayer -->